apocalyptech/swh2save/README.md

 - Revealing the full map
 - Setting Crew Job XP
 - Spending Reserve XP
+- Refresh Crew/Equipment so they can be used again on the same day

 I may not be the best at keeping this README updated while still in development, so it's possible there'll be more stuff by the time you read